 Now Offering Virtual Consultations

-Estate Planning in Houston, TX
+Estate Planning in The Woodlands, TX

 Probate and Estate Planning from Andrew J. Bolton, Esq.

-Andrew J. Bolton, Esq. is a law firm with more than 25 years of litigation experience in Houston, Texas, and the surrounding areas.
+Andrew J. Bolton, Esq. is a law firm with more than 25 years of litigation experience in the Woodlands, Texas, and the surrounding areas.
 We understand no two clients are the same, which is why we strive to provide personalized legal representation.
 We offer services in a range of areas, including will drafting, prenuptial agreements, trusts, and drafting of other estate planning documents.
 We are on call 24 hours a day, meaning you can always speak to an attorney when you call.
 There’s no jumping through hoops and no headaches.
 We believe client accessibility and transparency are essential, so Andrew J. Bolton, Esq. provides both.
 Our number one goal is to be an invaluable resource for our clients.

 Our Legal Solutions, From Estate Planning to Probate